"These times are urgent; let us slow down” - Bayo Akomolafe

 Our Story

-We are Kasey Armstrong and Sam Novak.
-We met in graduate school studying whole systems thinking and social change.
-Our alumni community was self-organized, but spread out across the country.
-In 2017 Sam, in need of a stronger sense of community and comradery in her work, reached out with a simple question: “Does anyone out there want to get together to nerd out about systems change?”
+Loam was founded by Kasey Armstrong and Sam Novak.
+They met in graduate school studying whole systems thinking and social change.
+Their self-organized alumni community was spread across the country.
+In 2017 Sam, in need of a stronger sense of community and comradery in her work, reached out with a simple question: “Does anyone want to nerd out about systems change?”
 Kasey raised her hand and the rest is history.

-We entered into a slow, spirited connection of swapping stories and sharing perspectives on the joys and heartaches of challenging the status quo and, with no expectations, became great friends before we became great collaborators.
+Kasey and Sam entered into a slow, spirited connection of swapping stories and sharing perspectives on the joys and heartaches of challenging the status quo.
+With no expectations, they became great friends before becoming great collaborators.
 That relationship has grown into Loam.

-We are honored to be supporting humans and organizations who are doing the sacred work of changemaking to bring about better, more beautiful futures.
-We work to leverage our privilege as white/non-indigenous, cis-gendered women towards solidarity and shared power.
-And, we choose to work with humans we love.
+Loam is honored to be supporting humans who are doing the sacred work of changemaking to bring about better, more beautiful futures.
+Sam and Kasey work to leverage their privilege as white/non-indigenous, cis-gendered women towards solidarity and shared power.
+And, they choose to work with humans they love.

 Inspirations & Influences